sections in the article

 - Click Save to save your changes.

-Note!
-If you plan on opening the CSV file in Excel, the you should always use Semicolon (;) for content stores in EMEA and Comma (,) for USA.
+Note: If you plan on opening the CSV file in Excel, then you should always use Semicolon (;) for content stores in EMEA and Comma (,) for USA.

-Logo image is where you can upload an image, often your company's logotype or similar.
+Where you can upload an image, often your company's logotype or similar.
 The image will be displayed as an icon in the upper left corner of the content store site.
-Note that the file size of the image can be maximum 1024kb.
+Note that the file size of the image can be a maximum of 1024kb.
 It is preferable that you use a .png image with a transparent background.

 Add the name of the FieldTypeId in your marketing model that holds the SKU data in the SKU field type and the tag names you want to export in the SKU output fields.
 If there are multiple fields, separate the fields you add with a semicolon.